End of APL Housing Aid for International Students: What the 2026 Budget Confirms

 Why this measure?

-The measure would apply to:
+The measure applies to:

-When would the reform take effect?
+When will the reform take effect?

-The proposed start date is July 1, 2026.
+The date set by law is July 1, 2026.
+Until then:

 What you can do right now